nerfstudio-project/viser/docs/source/examples/scene/meshes_batched.rst

 Batched mesh rendering
 ======================

-Efficiently render many instances of the same mesh with different transforms.
+Efficiently render many instances of the same mesh with different transforms and colors.

 This example demonstrates batched mesh rendering, which is essential for visualizing large numbers of similar objects like particles, forest scenes, or crowd simulations.
 Batched rendering is dramatically more efficient than creating individual scene objects.